adriandelr/docs/md/README.md

 ## Insights

-As a striving Front-End developer like you,
+As a resourceful Front-End developer,

 I created this documentation for the purpose to share and learn.